reidliujun/my-web-project/README.md

 > - *For each feature, how do you plan to implement it?*

 <hr><hr>
+# General information about the project
+This project is intended to be run on Python 2.7.2, with other dependencies as noted in requirements.txt.

 # Requirements / Graded Items

 ###Valid CSS and HTML